 01. A clear and compelling value proposition

+You never know what brought a visitor to your website.
+So it’s important to help your visitor get an idea of what the website is about.
 This is a short statement that explains what your company does and how it can help its customers.
 It should be prominently displayed on your home page.
 If possible above the fold (the area of the page that is visible without scrolling).
-This helps visitors to quickly understand what you offer.
+This helps visitors quickly understand what you offer.

 02. A prominent call-to-action (CTA)